Oils Oils, Fats & Health

 The American Heart Association is dead set against tropical oils claiming their saturated fat will clog your arteries, but once again, ethnic populations making heavy and daily use of these oils show no arterial clogging, in fact quite the opposite.
 Further, the only formal research condemning coconut oil is invalid because it used hydrogenated oils (O12).

-Trans Fats (No Longer Controversial)
+Trans Fats Bad! - No Longer Controversial

 Trans fats are a major component of "partially hydrogenated vegetable oil", an industrial product the aim of which is to convert liquid oils into fats that are solid at room temperature and resistant to rancidity just as saturated fats are.
+The American Heart Association spent decades promoting trans fats as a "safer" alternative to the natural fats we evolved with.

-Nonetheless, trans fats are not going away quickly because they are a darling of the fast food industry in particular and the food processing industry in general, for good (to them) reasons.
+Nonetheless, trans fats are not going away quickly because they are a darling of the fast food industry in particular, and the food processing industry in general, for good (to them) reasons.

 Polyunsaturated Oils and Cancer